 A drive thru is a facility which originated in America, where people are able to use some of the facilities without leaving their vehicles.
-For the customer, it speeds up the purchasing time, while for the operator a drive thru can reduce costs by getting customers to pay their money and leave (meaning less seating needs to provided and the operator won't have to pay VAT on the transaction).
+For the customer, it speeds up the purchasing time, while for the operator a drive thru can reduce costs by getting customers to pay their money and leave (meaning less seating needs to provided and the operator wouldn't have to pay VAT on the transaction pre pasty tax).
 In addition, a drive thru can provide resilience by providing some service even if the rest of the building has to close for some reason.

 On major roads in the UK, McDonald's incorpoated a drive thru as part of their standard, prefabricated, building design which became common in the 1990s.
 This included two sites which later became adopted as motorway services: Lymm and Leeming Bar.